Randy Smith (ice hockey)

 Randolph William Smith (born July 7, 1965) is a Canadian former professional ice hockey player and coach.

 Career

 Smith won a silver medal at the 1992 Winter Olympics.
-He also played three games in the National Hockey League with the Minnesota North Stars between 1986 and 1987.
+He also played three games in the National Hockey League with the Minnesota North Stars in 1986 and 1987.
 Smith played his final years of ice hockey in the United Kingdom for the Peterborough Pirates and Cardiff Devils.
 Smith also had a brief coaching stint with the Swift Current Broncos of the Western Hockey League.